Bios

 Managing Director, Truist Securities

-Charles Johnson (“CJ”) is member of Truist Securities’ Telecom, Media and Entertainment Group, and leads the firm’s Investment Banking focus on the Entertainment sector.
+Charles Johnson (“CJ”) is a member of Truist Securities’ Telecom, Media and Entertainment Group, and leads the firm’s Investment Banking focus on the Entertainment sector.
 CJ has over 20 years of experience in the financial services industry via prior affiliations with firms such as Bank of America and Credit Suisse.
 In addition to the entertainment industry, CJ has assisted clients focused on food manufacturing, food and beverage distribution and restaurants.
 He has completed several complicated financial transactions focused on public and private capital raising and merger & acquisition advisory services.

 CJ is a recognized leader in the entertainment industry and has represented the United States of America as a Delegate for Department of State to meet with Federal, State, Local and business executives in Brazil as the country prepared for the World Cup in 2014 and the 2016 Olympic Games.
 He is a frequent panelist at conferences presented by Billboard, Music Business Association, MIDEM and other industry publications and trade organizations, as well as speaker at the Harvard Business School’s Media Conference.